Asabeneh/JavaScript-for-Everyone/readMe.md

 1. Declare a function *fullName* and it print out your full name.
 1. Declare a function *fullName* and now it takes firstName, lastName as a parameter and it returns your full - name.
 1. Declare a function *addNumbers* and it takes two two parameters and it returns sum.
+1. An area of a rectangle is calculated as follows: *area = lenght x width*.
+Write a function which calculates  *areaOfRectangle*.
+1. A perimeter of a rectangle is calculated as follows: *perimeter= 2x(lenght + width)*.
+Write a function which calculates  *perimeterOfRectangle*.
+1. A volume of a rectangular prism is calculated as follows: *volume = lenght x width x height*.
+Write a function which calculates  *volumeOfRectPrism*.
+1. Density of a substance is calculated as follows:*density= mass/volume*.
+Write a function which calculates  *density*.
+1. Weight of a substance is calculated as follows: *weight = mass x gravity*.
+Write a function which calculates  *weight*.
+1. Body mass index(BMI) is calculated as follows: *bmi = weight in Kg / (height x height) in m2*.
+Write a function which calculates  *bmi*.
+1. Linear equation is calculated as follows: *f(x) = ax + b*.
+Write a function which calculates value of a linear equation, *solvLinEquation*.
+1. Quadratic equation is calculated as follows: *f(x) = ax2 + bx + c*.
+Write a function which calculates value or values of a quadratic equation, *solvQuadEquation*.
 1. Declare a function name *printArray*.
 It takes array as a parameter and it prints out each value of thearray.
 1. Declare a function name *reverseArray*.
 It takes array as a parameter and it returns the reverse of the arra- (dont’ use method).
 1. Declare a function name *capitalizeArray*.
 It takes array as a parameter and it returns  the - capitalizedarray.
 1. Declare a function name *addItem*.
-It returns array after adding an item
+It takes an item parameter and it returns an array after adding the item
 1. Declare a function name *removeItem*.
-It returns array after removing an item
+It takes an index parameter and it returns an array after removing an item
 1. Declare a function name *sumOfNumbers*.
 It takes a number parameter and it adds all the numbers in that range.
 1. Declare a function name *sumOfOdds*.
 It takes a number parameter and it adds all the odd numbers in that - range.
 1. Declare a function name *sumOfEven*.
 It takes a number parameter and it adds all the even numbers in that - range.